Topological dynamics of cosine maps

-\end{prop} \begin{proof} Since, as described in \ref{dis_addr_cosh}, the set $X$ consists of four canonical tails that overlap pairwise, and in addition $f$ is totally ramified, exactly four canonical tails meet at each critical point of $f^{-1}(X)$, and their union is a connected component of this set.
-More precisely, following the analysis in \ref{dis_addr_cosh}, $f^{-1}(\gamma_1)$ is the collection of all the horizontal lines $\{2\pi K i\R\}_{K \in \Z}$, and so they contain the critical points $2\pi K i$ for all $K\in \Z$.
+\end{prop} \begin{proof} Since, as described in \ref{dis_addr_cosh}, the set $X$ defined in \eqref{eq_X} consists of four canonical tails that overlap pairwise, and, in addition, $f$ is totally ramified, exactly four canonical tails meet at each critical point of $f^{-1}(X)$, and their union is a connected component of this set.
+More precisely, following the analysis in \ref{dis_addr_cosh}, $f^{-1}(\gamma_1)$ is the collection of all the horizontal lines $\{2\pi K i\R\}_{K \in \Z}$, that in particular contain the critical points $2\pi K i$ for all $K\in \Z$.
 Analogously, $f^{-1}(\gamma_{-1})$ is the collection of the horizontal lines $\{2(K+1)\pi i \R\}_{K \in \Z}$ with critical points at $2(K+1)\pi i$ for each $K\in \Z$.
 Hence, it follows that for each $K\in \Z$ and $\ast\in \{-,+\}$,